kingToolbox/WindTerm/README.md

 # Issues and feature requests

 Any issues and feature requests are welcome.

-Please click [issues](https://github.com/kingToolbox/WindTerm/issues) to commit an issue.
+Please click [issues](https://github.com/kingToolbox/WindTerm/issues) to commit an issue or a feature request.

+Please click [Discussion](https://github.com/kingToolbox/WindTerm/discussions) to discuss anything about SSH, SFtp, Shell(Linux shell, Windows cmd and powershell), Telnet, Serial and WindTerm.

 # Screenshots